ganiulis/personal-notes/01 System Administration/02 Gentoo Linux/05 Portage Overlays.md

 9. Check if the package needs any additional configuration with `emerge --ask ... foo/bar`.
 10. Update configuration manually or with `dispatch-conf`.
 11. Emerge the package.

+# Tips

+1. It's recommended to update all packages before emerging more.